Old wives’ tales exist in every culture around the world. They are part of oral tradition passed down from generation to generation.

-Every baby needs blankets and towels, so why not gift a few adorable ducky towels or soft neutral tone blankets?
+Every baby needs blankets, towels and Sheet Set, so why not give adorable neutral-toned ones of these as a gift?
 You can never go wrong with animals, letters, or gender-neutral tones

 A playmat is an excellent gift and toy where babies can learn and explore as they stretch their muscles and observe the dangling, colorful toys.

 Playmats give babies a chance to develop their physical and cognitive skills through play and observation; for more gift ideas, click here to read about baby registries.

 Another great gift for moms-to-be is a nursing pillow to use during breastfeeding.
 These pillows are a lifesaver to help mom and baby find a comfortable position.